NTT-DATA-Cloud-Transformation/devops-springboard-landing-zone/README.md

 the output S3 bucket specified in git2s3 stack parameters.

 ![](images/git2s3-arch.png)

+In the stack parameters must sure that specify the S3 bucket name as Output S3 Bucket Name which will be used as source for code pipeline code source.It will not create the bucket.It will upload the repo content to bucket when lambda function is triggered by git webhooks.

+Specify API Secret and in Allowed IPs specify our git ip range with cidr.

 After deploying the git2s3 stack in same region where the pipeline is deployed then we need to configure our Git repo.We need to create a webhook in our git repo to which we want to deploy in our case it is